 Requirement to Monitor for Hydrogen Peroxide

-One of the topics that we often receive questions on concerns whether there is a legal requirement to monitor for hydrogen peroxide.
-The short answer is that there is no regulation from OSHA explicitly saying that hydrogen peroxide must be monitored, just as there is no explicit order requirement to monitor for carbon monoxide in a steel mill or hydrogen sulfide in a petroleum plant.
+One of the topics that we often receive questions on is if there is a legal requirement to monitor for Hydrogen Peroxide.
+The short answer is that there is no regulation from OSHA explicitly saying that Hydrogen Peroxide must be monitored, just as there is no explicit order requirement to monitor for Carbon Monoxide in a steel mill or Hydrogen Sulfide in a petroleum plant.

-The reason why there is no statement requiring monitoring, is because OSHA along with most other government agencies intentionally write their regulations to set goals not prescribe means to create a safe workplace. i.e. performance based versus prescription based regulation. the goal is a safe work environment, gas detection is a means to achieving it.
+The reason why there is no statement requiring monitoring, is because OSHA along with most other government agencies intentionally write their regulations to set goals, not prescribe means to create a safe workplace .
+The goal is a safe work environment and gas detection is a means to achieving it.
 There are two reasons for this performance based approach.
 The first is that developing regulations is a slow process and if OSHA were to specify a particular method, it would probably be obsolete even before the final rule was published in the Federal Register.
 The second reason is that the circumstances at every employer is different and so the means to solve an exposure problem at one facility may be inapplicable to another facility.
-For example, the same regulations governing workplace exposure to hydrogen peroxide apply to a hospital sterilizing medical equipment, a titanium plant using hydrogen peroxide to pickle titanium ingots to remove mill scale and a sewage treatment plant using hydrogen peroxide to reduce odor emissions.
+For example, the same regulations governing workplace exposure to Hydrogen Peroxide apply to a hospital sterilizing medical equipment, a titanium plant using Hydrogen Peroxide to pickle titanium ingots to remove mill scale and a sewage treatment plant using Hydrogen Peroxide to reduce odor emissions.

-Many people believe that hydrogen peroxide is completely safe, after all it is sold in super markets for treatment of minor cuts.
+Many people believe that Hydrogen Peroxide is completely safe.
+After all, it is sold in supermarkets for treatment of minor cuts.
 However, gas or vapor sterilization is achieved by exposing the articles to be sterilized to high enough concentrations of reactive gases or vapors to ensure that all microbial life is destroyed.
-Some people may have received assurances from the folks who sold them a hydrogen peroxide sterilizer that their equipment could never leak.
+Some people may have received assurances from the folks who sold them a Hydrogen Peroxide sterilizer that their equipment could never leak.
 People in sales are often very enthusiastic about their products and often portray them in their best light.
 Modern sterilizers available today are indeed designed and manufactured to the highest engineering standards, and most are tested for leaks as part of the design process.
-However, as with any complex piece of equipment components can fail, user error happens and, of course wear, and tear takes its toll.
+However, as with any complex piece of equipment components can fail, user error happens, and wear and tear takes its toll.
 Even though the sterilizers contain many safety features and are designed not to leak, the manufacturers will usually acknowledge that leaks can sometimes occur.
 If you are assured that it cannot leak, just request a statement to that effect in writing.

-ChemDAQ has many customers with monitors monitoring their hydrogen peroxide sterilizers.
-In case further evidence were needed that sterilizers can sometimes leak, last year, one of our hospital customers installed ChemDAQ’s gas monitoring system for their four new hydrogen peroxide sterilizers (no names here!).
-All four sterilizers emitted a cloud of around 20 to 40 ppm hydrogen peroxide each time the door was opened at the completion of the cycle, which would have been particularly harmful if people are reaching in to retrieve the load, especially since the NIOSH immediately dangerous to life and health level for hydrogen peroxide is only 75 ppm.
-The FDA’s MAUDE data base also provides other examples of sterilizer malfunction including exposure of workers to hydrogen peroxide vapor.
+ChemDAQ has many customers with monitors monitoring their Hydrogen Peroxide sterilizers.
+In case further evidence was needed that sterilizers can sometimes leak, last year, one of our hospital customers installed ChemDAQ’s gas monitoring system for their four new Hydrogen Peroxide sterilizers (no names here!).
+All four sterilizers emitted a cloud of around 20 to 40 ppm Hydrogen Peroxide each time the door was opened at the completion of the cycle, which would have been particularly harmful if people are reaching in to retrieve the load, especially since the NIOSH immediately dangerous to life and health level for Hydrogen Peroxide is only 75 ppm.
+The FDA’s MAUDE database also provides other examples of sterilizer malfunction including exposure of workers to Hydrogen Peroxide vapor.